 The investments held within an investment only stocks and shares ISA are not protected against bankruptcy; however, they may appreciate over time through growth.

-Keep in mind that these plans come with some risk involved as there’s no guarantee of how much it could grow.
+These plans come with some risk involved as there’s no guarantee of how much it could grow.

-Stocks and shares ISA account can hold investments such as company stock, government bonds, commercial property trusts or land & buildings – anything your financial advisor will let you invest in.
+Stocks and shares ISA account can hold investments such as company stock, government bonds, commercial property trusts, or land & buildings – anything your financial advisor will let you invest in.

 Some limitations can be invested into a stocks and shares ISA, such as anything that is not listed on an approved list of investments (this includes overseas companies).